Joann1-boniface/CREDITCARD-FRAUD-DETECTION-/README.md

 # PROJECT PREVIEW
  The credit card fraud detection project aims to accurately identify fraudulent transactions within a highly imbalanced dataset containing legitimate (valid) transactions and fraud transactions, where only a small fraction of transactions is fraudulent.
 The dataset has 284, 807 transactions with only 492 labeled as fraud (about 0.17%) making it highly imbalanced.

+  You can find the dataset I used here: https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud
 # STEPS INVOLVED;

 # STEP 1.
 IMPORTING NECESSARY LIBRARIES: